-The combination of this code along with the code that satisfied CRM-07 satisfied the reporting requirement: REPORT-05 CRM regarding reception and pet check-in.
+The combination of this code along with the code for CRM-07 satisfied the reporting requirement: REPORT-05 CRM regarding reception and pet check-in.

 CRM-06 Grief counselor needs to know types of pet owner prefers

 CRM-04 Deceased pets should be placed in a historical table.